Cutoff phenomenon in nonlinear recombinations: Introduction

 where the symbol `$\circ$' is defined by the averaged uniform recombination in \eqref{onestep}.
 It can be checked that for each $\mu\in\cP(\O)$ there exists a unique solution to the above Cauchy problem, see e.g.\ \cite{baake2015general} for more general statements in this direction.
 We will actually provide an explicit construction of such a solution.
 Thus, equation \eqref{cteq} defines a nonlinear semigroup acting on $\cP(\O)$: $S_0={\rm Id}$, $S_{t+s}=S_tS_s=S_sS_t$, for all $t,s\ge 0$, which is the natural continuous time analog of the semigroup $T_t$, $t\in\bbN$, defined in \eqref{recstep}.

 We stress, however, that in contrast with linear Markov chains, the continuous time evolution here cannot be obtained by a simple randomization of the number of steps taken by the discrete time dynamics.
-This is due to the fact that the collision product defined by \eqref{onestep} does not have the associative property.
+This is due to the fact that the collision product defined by \eqref{onestep} does not have the associativity property.
 For instance, in general one has Therefore, the ``collision history'', not only the number of collisions, affects the final distribution.
 In fact, as we will see, solutions to the continuous time equation \eqref{cteq} admit an explicit representation in terms of a growing random binary rooted tree $\{\cT_t, t>0\}$, which records the history of all collisions contributing to the final state.
 This is equivalent to the classical representation of the solution of the Boltzmann equation in terms of Wild sums and McKean trees \cite{CCG,mckean1966speed,mckean1967exponential,Wild}.
 The continuous model displays a behavior which is quite different from the discrete one: the value of the mixing time as well as the shape of the profile of convergence to equilibrium are changed.
+As in the discrete time model, one has the convergence